Strictly Dishonorable (1951 film)

-Strictly Dishonorable is a 1951 romantic comedy film written, produced, and directed by Melvin Frank and Norman Panama, starring Ezio Pinza and Janet Leigh.
-It is the second film adaptation of Preston Sturges' 1929 hit Broadway play of the same name, following a pre-Code version released by Universal Pictures in 1931 under the same title.
+Strictly Dishonorable is a 1951 romantic comedy film starring Ezio Pinza and Janet Leigh.
+Written, produced and directed by Melvin Frank and Norman Panama, it is the second film adaptation of Preston Sturges' 1929 hit Broadway play of the same name, following a pre-Code version released by Universal Pictures in 1931 under the same title.

 Plot

-Set in 1920s New York, the story follows amorous opera star Augustino "Gus" Caraffa (Ezio Pinza) who encounters Isabelle Perry (Janet Leigh), a naive music student from Mississippi and one of his most devoted admirers.
+In 1920s New York, amorous opera star Augustino "Gus" Caraffa encounters Isabelle Perry, a naive music student from Mississippi and one of his most devoted admirers.
 When a newspaper photographer captures them in a compromising kiss, a marriage of convenience is proposed to avoid scandal.
-Isabelle, secretly in love with Gus, agrees to the arrangement—hoping that he will eventually return her feelings.
+Isabelle, secretly in love with Gus, agrees to the arrangement, hoping that he will eventually return her feelings.
+An instigated breach of promise suit is brought by an avaricious former lover to undermine the hasty marriage.
+It manages to survive.